rsyncOSX/rsyncuidocs/content/en/docs/_index.md

 menu: { main: { weight: 20 } }
 ---

 *RsyncUI* is a macOS application developed using Swift and SwiftUI, designed for macOS Sonoma and subsequent versions.
 It leverages the command-line tool rsync for file synchronization.
 Notably, rsync executes the synchronization tasks, while RsyncUI provides a graphical user interface (GUI) on top of rsync.
-RsyncUI is *digitally signed* and *notarized* by Apple.
 RsyncUI is 100% open-source software and will remain absolutely free for all time.

+RsyncUI is *digitally signed* and *notarized* by Apple, ensuring its security and preventing malicious code and tampering.

 {{< alert color="warning" >}}